mohabhassan/NightFall/docs/scriptfuncs.md

 ```
 Result:
 ```
-When given even type will occur, EventSystem engine will execute given script.
+When given event type will occur, EventSystem engine will execute given script.

 local.result can have one of the following values: